ilya-smut/glossary-in-python/README.md

 # glossary-in-python
 A framework to create Dictionary in python.
 It can return transcription, definitions, links for pronunciation and examples for definitions of English words

+output.txt shows an example of output you can get using glossary-in-python

 ## Uses FREE DICTIONARY API
 https://dictionaryapi.dev/